Figuring out how to learn German can be a tough nut to crack.

 If you don’t live in Germany, you’ll need to get creative in order to practice with native speakers (or even other learners).

 If you’ve got a smartphone, jump on Tandem language exchange (it’s an app you can download).
+Or take a look at our list of German apps.

 There are plenty of German users that are willing to exchange German for English.